Published: September 2017

 This page was reviewed but not written by the grant investigator.
 JustLeadershipUSA staff also reviewed this page prior to publication.

-In December 2016, the Open Philanthropy Project recommended a renewal grant of $3,400,000 over two years to JustLeadershipUSA (JLUSA) to support their campaign to close the Rikers Island Prison Complex in New York City (#CLOSErikers).
+In December 2016, the Open Philanthropy Project recommended two grants totaling $4,000,000 over two years to JustLeadershipUSA (JLUSA) to support its campaign to close the Rikers Island Prison Complex in New York City (#CLOSErikers).
 See the “Case for the grant” section of our 2015 grant page for rationale on why we decided to support this project.

-Funding for this grant was intended to expand JLUSA’s overall campaign capacity over 2017 and 2018 to continue advocating for the closure of Rikers.
+Funding for these grants was intended to expand JLUSA’s overall campaign capacity over 2017 and 2018 to continue advocating for the closure of Rikers.
 Due to the nature of the campaign and its evolving conditions, it was difficult to predict exact uses of these grant funds at the time of the recommendation.
 Examples of potential expenditures discussed with JLUSA included: